Universal Translation Services

 9) Don’t be afraid to ask questions

 It’s easy to get discouraged as you start working on your translation project.
 But if you’re feeling stumped, don’t be afraid to ask for help.
-There are plenty of ways to get more practice (online forums, google translate, coworkers, classes), and experienced translators will be happy to answer your questions.
+There are plenty of ways to get more practice (online forums, Google Translate, coworkers, classes), and experienced translators will happily answer your questions.

 10) Prepare yourself mentally

 The Japanese language is one of the most difficult languages, grammatically.
-Though there are some languages that don’t care about subject and object, those aren’t natively spoken by more than 100 million people.
+Though some languages don’t care about subject and object, those aren’t natively spoken by more than 100 million people.
 In most cases, if you want to be good at translating from Japanese, you should give yourself sufficient time to study both languages well.
-Aside from your translating brain, you should also give yourself enough time to get used to Japan as a whole.
+Besides using your translating skills, give yourself enough time to adapt to Japan’s culture and environment.

 how to become a japanse language translator